CMSgov/ab2d-website/access-sandbox-data.md

 # {{ page.title }}

 The sandbox environment (sandbox.ab2d.cms.gov) is available to anyone who wants to try the API.
-After retrieving sandbox data, follow the remaining steps to obtain [production access]({{ '/production-access' | relative_url }}).
+You will need to [get a bearer token]({{ '/get-a-bearer-token' | relative_url }}) to access the sandbox.
+Bearer tokens call the API and authorize use of the AB2D endpoints.

 {% capture versionAlertHeading %}
     AB2D recommends using V2 of the API